autogluon/autogluon/docs/tutorials/text_prediction/heterogeneous.md

 # Text Prediction - Mixed Data Type

-In the real-world applications, text data are usually mixed with other common data types like numerical data and categorical data.
+For real-world applications, text data are usually mixed with other common data types like numerical data and categorical data.
 Here, the `TextPrediction` task in AutoGluon handles the mix of multiple feature types, including text, categorical, and numerical.
-Next, we will use the Semantic Textual Segmentation dataset that we have used to illustrate this functionality
+Next, we will use the Semantic Textual Segmentation dataset that we have used to illustrate this functionality.

 ```{.python .input}